mui/material-ui/ROADMAP.md

 The core team is now helping him in the [`next`](https://github.com/callemall/material-ui/tree/next) branch.
 Here are some issues that we plan to fix along the way.

-For more details, you can have a look a the [v0.16.0 milestone](https://github.com/callemall/material-ui/milestone/14).
+For more details, you can have a look a the [next milestone](https://github.com/callemall/material-ui/milestone/14) as well as the [next project](https://github.com/callemall/material-ui/projects/1)

 - [[#4066](https://github.com/callemall/material-ui/issues/4066)] There should be a more sophisticated styling solution.
 - Drastically improving performance by removing inefficient computations (styles).
 - Remove all imperative methods.